 7. Energy Bars

-In addition to all of the aforementioned damage that high sugar contents food and beverages can do, there is another reason to avoid soda after a workout–they make you bloat.
-You need to hydrate after exercise, and soda won’t help you with that.
-Water all the way.
+When making your list of what to eat after a workout, don’t include soda.
+In addition to all of the aforementioned damage that high-sugar foods and beverages can do, there is another reason to avoid soda after a workout: it makes you bloat.
+This may be due to the extra artificial sweeteners in soda.

 10. Fried Eggs